Fluctuations of the 2-spin SSK model with magnetic field: Intermediate magnetic field and

 for some small $c >0$.
 Note that in passing to the second line we used the fact that the isotropic estimates of Theorem \ref{thm:iso} are assumed to hold on $\Feps$.
 This together with the previous lemma proves Theorem \ref{thm:mr-int-ext}.
+The equation \eqref{eqn:exp-exp-yy1} of Theorem \ref{thm:mr-int-ext-exp} follows similarly to the proof of Lemma \ref{thm:mr-gauss-over-b1}; the rest of the theorem follows from Theorem \ref{thm:int-conv-2}.